juhoinkinen/Annif-wiki/Hugging-Face-Hub-integration.md

 The branch to upload to can set by the `--revision` option, the default branch is `main`.
 Note that the branch needs to exist before upload, see below how to create branches.

+## Model Cards
+The Hugging Face Hub has good support for metadata of the models by using [Model Cards](https://huggingface.co/docs/hub/model-cards).
+Annif automatically creates or updates some information of the Model Cards on project uploads.
+By default when running `annif upload` (without `--no-modelcard` option):
+- if Model Card does not exist in the destination repository, it is created with default contents,
+- if Model Card exists, its project list and metadata are updated as necessary.

+The metadata of the Model Card that are automatically set include model task "text-classification", a custom tag "annif" and the languages of the projects.
+The automatically inserted text content consist of a heading, Usage section and Projects section with a list of the projects that are stored in the repository (detected by the `.cfg` files in the repository); the project list is updated on every upload.

 # Versioning projects

 Git branches and tags can be used for versioning Annif projects in Hugging Face Hub.